 Once you set the date and time, the system can accurately stamp the time of events, such as when you last changed a file.
 On most networks, the current date and time are periodically provided to all workstations on the network.

-You set the date and time by using the IRIX date command in either of the following formats:
+You set the date and time with the IRIX date command, which has this format:

+'''

 date [mmddhhmm[yy]]

+'''